 Decades later, it appeared that the narrative had not produced its desired outcome, so the white elite convinced itself that only working class females would be attracted to Blacks, because of their own impure backgrounds (lack of nobility) and sexual deviance.
 In Jim Crow America, lynchings were normalised through a narrative that sought to protect white females, paternalistically, from their own debased instincts.

 Narratives change, and there is profound wisdom in the ironies that remain.
 One can see those ironies in the ethnic tokenism we take for granted, when racial inclusion becomes a gimmick, whilst widespread structural inequalities remain intact.
 One just has to look at British media stereotypes of various ethnic group identities, and how the BME are valorised differently.
-The people behind the stereotypes have no sense of their own prejudices.
-One need only look to the humour behind ‘Citizen Khan’ to appreciate how ‘popular’ narratives spread amongst a populace.
-The ensuing representation is actually very unrepresentative of the population being joked about, but yet in the minds of the BBC, Citizen Khan (‘community leader’) is inclusion for ‘Pakistanis’.
+The content creators reproducing the stereotypes have no sense of their own prejudices.
+One need only look to the humour behind ‘Citizen Khan’ (lowbrow comedy) to appreciate how ‘popular’ narratives spread amongst a populace.
+The ensuing representation is actually unrepresentative of the population being joked about (degraded and demeaned), but yet in the minds of the BBC, Citizen Khan (‘community leader’) is inclusion for ‘Pakistanis’.
 Comedy brings people together, we are told, but which groups are the beneficiaries of these socially engineered situations?
+The upwardly mobile Pakistanis (individuals) seeking approximation to whiteness (social respectability), or the actual community being “parodied”?

 It is the case that most Autocratic Dictators in history were men, that’s just a fact of history.
 Patriarchy has been more destructive than racism, but the latter seems to be more fashionable as a cause than the former.
 More women have died at the hands of patriarchy than men have died at the hands of racism.